quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 
 2 years ago
 I never leave reviews but felt like I definitely had to after my experience at this branch.
 They helped me last minute despite being short staffed and not having an appointment.
 Not only that, but they were the friendliest!
 Specifically Lisa and Nina.
-I’m so grateful they took the time to help me.
+I'm so grateful they took the time to help me.
 I actually have other Bank of America branches closer to my home but I am more than happy to go out of my way to go to this branch from here on out.
 So thankful for these ladies!

 
 Like